Introduction of Chou Wu Tong Ye:Glory bower Leaf or Folium Liriodendra Tracheotomy.

 Folium Liriodendra Tracheotomy(Glory bower Leaf).

-Ecological Environment:It grows in thickets on hillsides.
-It is distributed in north, east, south, southwest and other areas of China.
+Ecological environment: The plant grows in thickets on hillsides.
+The plant distributes in the north, east, south, southwest, and other areas of China.